Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

 ### As a Site User-

 - As a potential female pilot, I want to quickly and easily find all relevant information on women in aviation.
-A brief history on women in avitation can be found in the index.html home page, and for current female pilots, the Meet The Aviatrices page has a list of current pilots, including a picture and small discription on why they love flying.
-They can also add thier name and email into the Find Out More modal and someone will email them back to answer any specific questions they might have.
+A brief history on women in avitation can be found in the index.html home page.

+- As a potential female pilot, I want a support group to support me mentally through my training.
+The Meet The Aviatrices page has a list of current pilots, including a picture and small discription on why they love flying.

+- As a user, I want ot be able to communitcate with the site owner.
+Users can add thier name and email into the Find Out More modal and someone will email them back to answer any specific questions they might have.

 - As a user, I want to know how the website works and have easy to follow instructions.